Death of John Isles, 1908

 Newspaper report from November 1908.

-Kitty's Lane, Marton, and John Walsh, of Moss Side, Marton, set off from the Half-Way House
+Leeming, Kitty's Lane, Marton, and John Walsh, of Moss Side, Marton, set off from the Half-Way

-about 6.30 in a cart drawn by a cob, which Isles thought of purchasing from Walsh.
-They we along
+House about 6.30 in a cart drawn by a cob, which Isles thought of purchasing from Walsh.
+They we

-Blackpool road, and just after passing Cartmell's Farm, Isles, who was standing up and driving
+along Blackpool road, and just after passing Cartmell's Farm, Isles, who was standing up and

-touched the cob with the reins.
-The animal suddenly bolted, throwing Isles, Leeming and Walsh on
+driving touched the cob with the reins.
+The animal suddenly bolted, throwing Isles, Leeming and

-to the road.
-Matthews pulled the cob up in about quarter a mile, and when he returned it was
+Walsh on to the road.
+Matthews pulled the cob up in about quarter a mile, and when he returned

-found Isles was lying unconscious.
-Walsh drove to St. Annes for Dr. Monnington, and Isles was
+it was found Isles was lying unconscious.
+Walsh drove to St. Annes for Dr. Monnington, and Isles

 later.
 There were no external marks of injury and no bones were broken.

-years, and was much attached to the present lord of the manor.
-The Squire motored to St. Annes
+for over 40 years, and was much attached to the present lord of the manor.
+The Squire motored to

-Saturday night by Mr. J. Parker (Coroner.)
-Mr. W. G. Croucher was foreman of the jury, and Mr.
+Offices on Saturday night by Mr. J. Parker (Coroner.)
+Mr. W. G. Croucher was foreman of the

-Wm.
-Bee, licensee of the Half-Way House, was presenting the proceedings.
+jury, and Mr. Wm.
+Bee, licensee of the Half-Way House, was presenting the

-o'clock last Thursday he called at the Shovels Inn at Marton, remained there till about two
+about one o'clock last Thursday he called at the Shovels Inn at Marton, remained there till

-o'clock, having three glasses of beer during the time.
-On leaving there he went to the Half-Way
+about two o'clock, having three glasses of beer during the time.
+On leaving there he went to the

-House with his horse and cart in company with some other men.
-Some time after arriving he met
+Half-Way House with his horse and cart in company with some other men.
+Some time after arriving

-John Isles and Thomas Matthews at the bar, and they had some drinks together.
-They then had
+he met John Isles and Thomas Matthews at the bar, and they had some drinks together.
+They then

 house.
 On returning Isles was still at the bar and